ARDG-NRAO/libra-containers/README.md

 # Roadrunner Singularity Container

-The goal of this repo is to enable the production of a singularity based minimum dependency `tRoadRunner` application for development and testing across different NVIDIA GPUs and for easier shared development.
+The goal of this repo is to enable the production of a singularity based minimum dependency `roadrunner` application for development and testing across different NVIDIA GPUs and for easier shared development.
 At this juncture it is assumed that you have `singularity` installed on you machine of choice.
 If not please contact your sysadmin or refer to the ample documentation [available online](https://docs.sylabs.io/guides/3.11/user-guide/index.html)

 ## Building the container
 In order to build the roadrunner container for development so you can make all your edits before shipping out for testing I prefer the `--sandbox` method.
 In order to build a `sandbox` which is essentially a linux container is a local folder, you can run the following.